 If you’re looking for a cheap laptop, read on and find our favorites.
-Their mostly Windows 10 laptops but we also included a number of Chromebooks, even one Apple laptop.
-The Apple device is sold as refurbished, but for less than $400, it’s definitely worth a look.
-Now, before we list the first model, let’s talk about unreasonable expectations or what to expect and what not to expect from a budget laptop.
+They are mostly Windows 10 laptops, but we also included several Chromebooks, even one Apple laptop.
+The Apple device sells as refurbished, but for less than $400, it’s worth a look.
+Before we list the first model, let’s talk about unreasonable expectations or what to expect and what not to expect from a budget laptop.

 Curb your expectations when shopping for a budget laptop

 In the world of notebooks, more money equals better specs and also a better overall user experience.
 And while budget mobile PCs are miles better today than what they were half a decade ago, you still shouldn’t expect wonders both under and above the hood.

 First of all, these notebooks pack relatively weak CPUs that aren’t made for complex multithreaded workloads.
 They’re perfectly fine for browsing the web, watching YouTube, or using other video streaming services, as well as working in Word, G-Suite, or Excel.
 However, they will show their deficiencies when pitched against a complex Blender render, a high-def video in Premiere, or an extended video encoding in Handbrake.
 The lack of RAM (you should expect 4Gb-8Gb in this price range) also won’t help during complex workloads.